gazebosim/gz-sim/tutorials/auto_inertia_calculation.md

 ## Basic Overview

-This feature introduced a new `auto` attribute for the `<inertial>` tag which can be set to true or false (The value is false by default) to enable or disable the automatic calculations respectively:
+This feature introduced a new `auto` attribute for the `<inertial>` tag which can be set to enable or disable the automatic calculations.
+It'll be set to false by default.

 ```xml
 <inertial auto="true" />
 ```

 In case, `auto` is set to true, the constituent **collision geometries** of the link are considered for the calculations.
-A newly introduced `<density>` tag can be used to specify the mass density value of the collision in kg/m^3.
+The `<density>` tag can be used to specify the mass density value of the collision in kg/m^3.
 The density of water (1000 kg/m^3) is utilized as the default value: